 You may not realize it, but there are distinct differences between Google Analytics goals and events.
-Each serve their own purpose in helping you analyze site visitor behavior on your website.
-And, each have the potential to help your business grow, just in different ways.
+Each serves its own purpose in helping you analyze site visitor behavior on your website.
+And, each has the potential to help your business grow, just in different ways.

 Not to mention, the data for each are found in different reports in your Google Analytics account.
 For example, goals are in the Conversions reports, and events are in the Behavior reports.

 Google Analytics goals are used to measure actions on your site that directly affect the success of your business.
 This success is often measured in terms of revenue.